Anna Pepe, a 16-year-old girl from La Spezia, is the new Italian rapper everyone is talking about. Never heard of her before?

 To better understand ANNA’s success, it might be helpful to draw a comparison with one of the artists she is the most inspired by, Bhad Bhabie.

-After the tracks escalated Spotify’s charts in Italy, Salmo, one of the most renown Italian rappers, took it to Instagram and highlighted the existence of this new wave within the Italian music scene.
-After Salmo’s IGS, two major pillars of the Italian rap scene, Marracash and Guè Pequeno, suggested that rapping on a dance track is nothing particularly new, since they experimented with similar sounds back in the early 2000s.
+After the tracks escalated Spotify’s charts in Italy, Salmo, one of the most renowned Italian rappers, took it to Instagram and highlighted the existence of this new wave within the Italian music scene.
+After Salmo‘s IGS, two major pillars of the Italian rap scene, Marracash and Guè Pequeno, suggested that rapping on a dance track is nothing particularly new, since they experimented with similar sounds back in the early 2000s.
 Nonetheless, no Italian rapper has properly championed this sound as theirs and rapping on an electronic, house beat could be something that Italian artists can take ownership of, such as UK rappers did with grime.

 Will ANNA be one of the exponents of this “new” wave?

 As she explained to TRX Radio, she never expected Bando to be this successful.
 She recorded the track with the intent to challenge herself by rapping on an unusual beat that she found on YouTube and she put it out with a bunch of other songs, without thinking too much into it.
 Therefore, despite the success of the song, ANNA is now eager to show her talent by rapping on beats that recall the sounds of the American rappers and producers she is inspired by on a daily basis.
-A great example of what we can expect from her moving forward is the freestyle on DaBaby’s BOP that she recently posted on her IG when she took part to the COVID challenge started by Italian rapper Emis Killa.
+A great example of what we can expect from her moving forward is the freestyle on DaBaby’s BOP that she recently posted on her IG when she took part in the COVID challenge started by Italian rapper Emis Killa.